AdguardTeam/pgpverify/README.md

 PGP Verify is a client-side web application that allows you to verify detached PGP signatures directly in your browser.
 All verification is performed locally using [OpenPGP.js](https://openpgpjs.org/), ensuring your data never leaves your device.

+Originally created as a help tool to verify AdGuard mirror websites.
+Public key is available at [./mirror-attestation-pubkey.asc](./mirror-attestation-pubkey.asc).

 ## Features

 - ✅ Verify detached PGP signatures